Percolation for the stable marriage of Poisson and Lebesgue with random appetites: Acknowledgments

-The author is grateful to Serguei Popov, his Ph.D.\ advisor, for his guidance in the development of this work.
-He is also grateful to Angélica María Vega for her timely and valuable comments.
-The author acknowledges the support of CAPES during his research.
-Finally, he wants to thank Carolina Hernández and Juan Sáenz for their independent proof-reading and style suggestions
+The author is grateful to the referees for their valuable suggestions and acknowledges the support of CAPES during his research.
+He wants to thank Carolina Hern\'andez and Juan S\'aenz for their independent proof-reading and style suggestions, he also thanks Ang\'elica Mar\'ia Vega for her timely and valuable comments.